sparkle-project/sparkle-project.github.io/documentation/gentle-reminders/index.md

             titlebarAccessoryViewController = accessoryViewController
         }

-        // Post a user notification which will only trigger when app is not active do {
+        // Post a user notification (this may not trigger for Banner style alerts if the app is active) do {
             let versionString = update.displayVersionString ?? update.versionString